 The Right Team… The Right Credentials

 First and foremost, McTevia & Associates are business people.
 Our associates include professionals with a wide range of expertise in business management, finance, banking, accounting, engineering, credit and collections, health care, real estate management, retail, manufacturing and distribution.
 This experience enables our firm to efficiently and effectively assess and support the needs of our clients.
-With offices in Michigan and Florida, our organization is staffed by business professionals who reinforce the broad background of our firm's management.
+Our organization is staffed by business professionals who reinforce the broad background of our firm's management.

 While the knowledge and experience of our associates are critical to accomplish the best possible results for our clients, the sensitive nature of our engagements demands an additional focus.
 We are proud of our ability to recognize the human side of the problems we face in a way that ensures the most satisfactory results for our clients.
 It is always stressful when a company is forced to restructure or change as a result of transitional issues such as growth, industry changes, or financial difficulties.
 Because we recognize that a business is really the people involved within the organization, the professionals at McTevia & Associates are extremely sensitive and focus on quickly and effectively responding to the needs of management.